 The weekend also featured the reunion of 5 music directors and host of brass players - performances by the Alumni Reunion Brass Ensemble graced us throughout Sabbath.
 A choir sing-a-long was also a weekend highlight for everyone who used to sing in the choir.

-Following the service, the honor classes were provided with a meal of lasagna served by the senior class.
+Following the service, some of the honor classes were provided with a meal of lasagna served by the Campion senior class.
 The honor classes gathered in the halls of the Ad Building after lunch looking at pictures of their class and seeing how much things have changed.

 Celebrating 70 years since graduation, Betty Ready, Class of 1952, reflected on her feelings when she first came to Campion Academy: “I was just always so excited to come to Campion because it was a bigger school with more people.
 I was coming from a school of six or seven people.”

 The students enjoyed being around the alumni and talking about how the school has changed since they were here.
 “I thought it was really cool getting to meet some of the people that graduated years ago and seeing all of the many faces on campus,” commented Daneil Camas, junior at Campion Academy.